cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 To provide values such as `--chain-id` (the ID of the blockchain to make the query to), the user must use the `config` command to set them or provide them as flags.

-This query command is defined by the module developer and added to the list of subcommands by the application developer when creating the CLI.
+This query command was defined by the [`staking`](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/staking) module developer and added to the list of subcommands by the application developer when creating the CLI.
+The code for this particular command can be found [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/client/cli/query.go#L253-L294).

 ### REST

-Another interface through which users can make queries is through HTTP Requests to a REST server.
+Another interface through which users can make queries is through HTTP Requests to a [REST server](./rest.md#rest-server).
 The REST server contains, among other things, a [`CLIContext`](#clicontext) and [mux](./rest.md#gorilla-mux) router.
 The request looks like this:

 ```bash
 GET http://localhost:{PORT}/staking/delegators/{delegatorAddr}/delegations
 ```

-To provide values such as `--chain-id` (the ID of the blockchain to make the query to), the user must configure their local REST server with the values or provide them in the request body.
+To provide values such as `--chain-id` (the ID of the blockchain to make the query to) that are required by [`baseReq`](./rest.md#basereq), the user must configure their local REST server with the values or provide them in the request body.

 The router automatically routes the `Query` HTTP request to the staking module `delegatorDelegationsHandlerFn()` function (to see the handler itself, click [here]()).
 Since this function is defined within the module and thus has no inherent knowledge of the application `Query` belongs to, it takes in the application `codec` and `CLIContext` as parameters.

+When users interact with the interfaces, the result is a CLI command or HTTP request. `Query` is then created when the command is executed or request handled.

 ## Request and Command Handling